 Safeguarding Training for Leaders

 The issues facing adult volunteers in keeping young people safe are changing all the time and it is essential that we provide up-to-date training.
-It is a requirement for all adults in Scouting to have undertaken 'approved safeguarding training' at least every five years and this is monitored at the point of appointment review.
+It is a requirement for all adults in Scouting to have undertaken 'approved safeguarding training' at least every THREE years and this is monitored at the point of appointment review.
 If you are a leader in GME looking for SAFEGUARDING TRAINING - CLICK HERE

 Remember, if any young person is in immediate danger, please contact the police by dialling 999.